-10. Any other information relevant to the request, in accordance with Article 4, paragraph 6.i

-Other scenarios/ and inaccessible areas:
+15. Any other information relevant to the request, in accordance with Article 4, paragraph 6.i Other scenarios/ and inaccessible areas:

-This region is characterized by difficult terrain and a desert climate, marked by extreme heat during certain times of the year.
+The contaminated region is characterized by difficult terrain and a desert climate, marked by extreme heat during certain times of the year.
 The PNDHD is committed to taking all necessary measures to overcome these challenges despite its limited resources.